 My hotel was the Hotel Ruze (the rose) which was built in a 16th-century Jesuit Monastery.
 I felt I was living in the past particularly when I saw people in medieval dress dancing in the hotel courtyard.

 As far as restaurants, the Hotel Ruze had a nice restaurant for breakfast.
+They also have a Summer Terrace for outdoor dining with wonderful views.
 We also ate at the small Pension Regina, a charming converted 19th century farmhouse.
-A second dinner was held along the river at the Hotel Barbora.

-Check out the website for Hotely Český Krumlov for their three hotel options inlcuding the Krcinuv Dum and the Latran, plus their restaurants Jakub and Café Štrúdl, known for its traditional Czech fare.
+Check out the website for Hotely Český Krumlov for their three hotel options inlcuding the Krcinuv Dum and the Latran, plus their restaurants Depo Pub, Jakub and Café Štrúdl are known for their traditional Czech fare.

 I would recommend a side trip to Vyssi Brod, a small village outside of town with its 13th century Cistercian Monastery with an exquisite library.